jmbegley82/iodine/README.md

   - var = 1
   - var += 1
   - var -= 1
-  - str = Words and/or phrases
+  - str = "Words and/or phrases"
-  - str += additional words and/or phrases
+  - str += "additional words and/or phrases"
 - <command> <subject>
   - delete var